Garden: Planting Spring Vegetables

 Make sure to clear out your Camellia flower petals as they fall to the ground, and spray your Camellias with a horticultural oil to help avoid any disease this spring.

-Melody Hughes is North Carolina State Extension Master Gardener Volunteer and a real estate agent at Dunlap Lilley Properties, Inc. Photo by Bart Heird.
+Melody Hughes is a North Carolina State Extension Master Gardener Volunteer and a real estate agent at Dunlap Lilley Properties, Inc. Photo by Bart Heird.

 Gardening stories on CaryCitizen are sponsored in-part by Garden Supply Co. on Old Apex Road in Cary.